ayushksingh28/MissLoRA/README.md

 # MissPEFT
-Finetuning Mistral 7B using PEFT
+Finetuning Mistral 7B using LoRA and 4-bit quantization/

 ## Table of Contents
 - [Usage](#usage)